TuxInvader/focal-mainline-builder/README.md

 if the tree is already up-to-date then you can append `--update=no` to the `docker run` command to skip that step.

+## Flavour lowlatency removed

+With kernel 5.17 the mainline kernel discontinued the lowlatency flavour.
+So, the default build now only builds the `generic` flavour on 5.17+.
+The build scripti has been updated to recreate lowlatency options, but only if you specify that with `--flavour=lowlatency`.

 ## Additional options